7-Day Zanzibar Travel Guide (Follow Our Zanzibar Itinerary!)

 I will admit that I thought it would be a lot more difficult to reach Zanzibar than it actually was.
 We saved money by flying from London Gatwick via Istanbul with Turkish Airlines.
 You can also fly with Emirates via Dubai and British Airways via Doha.
 As always, we recommend using Google Flights to find the best flight deal!

 Zanzibar is a fantastic tourist destination.
-From white beaches, a unique history and plenty of luxury resorts.
+From white beaches, a unique history, and plenty of luxury resorts.
 Zanzibar is the ultimate spot for your upcoming beach vacation!
-You will be spoiled with romantic things to do on Zanzibar too – think a sunset cruise in a traditional boat and a traditional cooking class in a beautiful setting.
-If you’re looking for the most romantic area in Zanzibar the East Coast beaches like Jambiani and Paje have Zanzibar’s prettiest beaches!
+You will be spoiled with romantic things to do in Zanzibar too – think a sunset cruise in a traditional boat and a traditional cooking class in a beautiful setting.
+If you’re looking for the most romantic area in Zanzibar the East Coast like Jambiani and Paje have Zanzibar’s prettiest beaches!

-As always, if you have any questions about our Zanzibar Travel Guide – please comment in the comment section below and we will get back to you.
+As always, if you have any questions about our 7 days in Zanzibar itinerary – please comment in the comment section below and we will get back to you.

 Like this post?
 PIN IT for later!